Kinovarobotics/ros_kortex/kortex_examples/readme.md

 2. Using MoveIt

     The kortex_driver offers a FollowJointTrajectory Action Server and a GripperCommand Action Server (when a gripper is used) and the MoveIt configuration files are stored for all configurations in kortex_move_it_config.
 This enables users to use the MoveIt Commander, or the MoveIt Python or C++ interfaces to control the arm with the motion planning framework.

+    The FollowJointTrajectory Action Server pipeline is illustrated below:

     ![](./img/moveit.png)